 Although there is no uniform at Kindlehill, there is a code of dress.
 Children should be dressed in clean, neat (no rips) and colourful clothes.
 Colour nourishes the feeling life as healthy food nourishes the body.
-We prefer that in kindy and primary school, black t-shirts and trousers be kept for out of school times.
+We prefer that in Kindy and Primary School, black t-shirts and trousers be kept for out of school times.
+This is to delay the trend to look and act like a teenager before it's time.
 Clothes and shoes need to be practical for the school day, including activities such as running, gardening, skipping, climbing and woodworking.

 For adequate sun protection, children need to bring a sunhat every day, spring through to autumn.
 It should be a hat with a brim - caps are not suitable as they leave the ears exposed.
 Children who don't have a hat at school may be restricted to play in shade areas, particularly in spring through to autumn.
-Girls need to wear tops that cover their shoulders; string-strap tops and dresses can be worn over a suitable t-shirt.
+Children need to wear tops that cover their shoulders; string-strap tops, singlets and dresses can be worn over a suitable t-shirt.
 Tops also need to cover their midriff.